Alboroni/WAF-Monitoring/readme.md

 ## Storage

-For storage review the Storage Insight which
+For storage review the Storage Insight which is automatically enabled

 ## App Service